Munawwar/Pepper/README.md

 Note that if you don't "connect" your view to specific properties from the Pepper store, then you cannot access those property at all.

 Also note; I have moved the code that manipulates the central store (data side effects) to separate function(s) (i.e action).
 Even though this is completely optional, I would recommended always doing it that way, since it is later easier to find out what's manipulating the central store.
-If you put this code in the view it gets mixed with UI code and would be harder to find later.
+If you put this code in the view it would be harder to find later.

 Important note: This is a performance optimization in disguise.
 You can naively put all your HTML within a single Pepper view and all the states within it.
 But that could take a hit on rendering performance.
 So Pepper Store gives you an option to make smaller views, while keeping the rest of the HTML static, and refresh only the views that needs a refresh (with some manual "connecting" from the developer's end).

-### Security

-Templates allow script and style tags.
-Therefore do not execute untrusted HTML (without running it through an HTML sanitizer first).

 ### Browser compatibility